Orlando Manslaughter Defense Lawyer

 Additionally, the defense team at NeJame Law would investigate all of the evidence, question the witnesses, and ascertain whether all of the methods and procedures used by law enforcement were conducted lawfully.
 It is possible to have some, or even all of the evidence in a case thrown out if the police violated certain procedures.
 For example, if the police conducted an illegal search of the accuser’s premises, any evidence found during the search can be suppressed.

 Contact an Orlando Manslaughter Attorney at NeJame Law

 If you are seeking to hire an attorney to defend someone accused of manslaughter, you will want to make sure you hire a firm that has the knowledge and experience to handle this very serious offense.
 The attorneys at NeJame Law are experienced, aggressive attorneys with the knowledge of how to defend people accused of any crime, including manslaughter.
 We are available 7 days a week.
-Call us at (407) 500-0000, fill out our online form, or email us at Defense@NeJamelaw.com.
+Call us at (407) 500-0000, fill out the online form provided on this page, or email us at Defense@NeJamelaw.com.
 We value your privacy and will keep any information strictly confidential.